jeffsf/pyDE1/README.md

 This represents work-in-progress to an API-first implementation of core software for a controller for the DE1.

-The extent of functionality is sufficient to upload profiles and pull shots, flush the group, steam, and draw hot water through the API, with stop-at-time, -volume, and -mass.
-Continuous updates of flow parameters, and state transitions are provided over MQTT.
-Firmware upload is supported, though not yet revealed in the API.
+A web app has been able to demonstrate sufficiency of the APIs and functionality for the majority of day-to-day operations, including real-time graphing and history display.
+A running example is available, linked from DecentForum.com.
+It uses the supplied, stand-alone "replay" application to play back a shot in real time.
+This tool is also useful for development of companion applications.

 Profiles and real-time data are captured into a SQLite3 database that allows multiple, concurrent access.

+A stand-alone program is provided that can automatically upload "shots" to Visualizer as soon as they complete.
+It can also notify consumers of the URL returned.

 An example program is provided that generates legacy-style, "shot files" that are compatible with Visualizer and John Weiss' shot-plotting programs.

-A "worked example" is available at `examples/find_first_and_load.py` that

-* Initializes and starts an MQTT listener, then, through the API
-* Determines if a DE1 and scale are connected
-* If not, connects to the first-found
-* Waits until the DE1 is "ready" (self-initializes without API intervention)
-* Uploads a profile
-* Sets the stop-at-weight target and disables stop-at-time and stop-at-volume
-* Optionally disconnects the DE1 and scale

 The APIs are under semantic versioning.
 The REST-like, HTTP-transport versions can be retrieved from `version` at the document root, and